noe-upssitech/tp_multithreading/README.md

-# Lab work for the control system with vision devices class
+# Lab work for the multi-threading class